FatimaYousif/turtlebot_online_path_planning/README.md

 These methods are crucial for ensuring safe navigation of the robot within its environment, detecting obstacles, and handling situations where the robot gets stuck.
 They form part of a larger set of functionalities for online path planning and robot control.

+### __is_robot_in_obstacle__(self)

+This method checks if the robot is stuck in an obstacle by utilizing the is_valid method from the StateValidityChecker (svc) object.
+It extracts the current position of the robot (current_pose) and checks if it's within an obstacle (i.e., not a valid position).
+If the current position is not valid, indicating it's stuck in an obstacle, the function returns True; otherwise, it returns False.

 #### RViz Visualization of robot:

 ![Video of the robot planning the path](./docs/img/costmap_exploration.png)